-Connections chronicles the stories and journeys of wildlife rehabilitator Cindy Kamler.
+Connections is a wildlife rehabilitation memoir by Cindy Kamler that chronicles her journey and wild experiences.
 The book follows Cindy from her early connections with nature and wildlife, along a formative mid-life trip around the world, and into the Eastern Sierra where she currently directs the wildlife rehabilitation center that she founded.
 Fascinated by the animals she helps and the natural environments she experiences, Cindy weaves poetry throughout this narrative.
 Called to share her passion for wildlife with people of all ages, Connections also contains five tales for kids that are based on actual wildlife rescues.

 Connections is the story of Cindy Kamler, an inspiring community leader in wildlife care and rehabilitation.
-This is a compelling read for anyone who loves wildlife, the natural world, and real-life heroines.
+This is a compelling wildlife rehabilitation memoir for anyone who loves wildlife, the natural world, and real-life heroines.

 - Print length: 316 pages

 - Dimensions: 5.5 X 0.79 X 8.5 inches

 Paperback: $16.95 available at independent bookstores and Amazon.

 The great horned owls—mysterious, elusive—are in my awareness whenever I walk the eucalyptus-crowned hill.
 In the moments between day and night, here among the tall, fragrant trees, is where I hear and, less frequently, see them.
 This tiny urban “wilderness” is a five-minute drive from my home.
 I come once or twice a week to watch red fox, great horned owls, red-tailed hawks, kestrels, mule deer, and songbirds galore.
 I am certain that the owls raised young the previous year because one dark autumn evening I was startled by the eerie, grating call of a juvenile owl as I felt my way down the steep trail.
 I never discovered the location of the nest despite diligent searching.